 It took me the better part of two weeks to design, fabricate and install the heating system.
 I added a video

-showing the varius steps involved and a little of my though process on tackling the project.
+showing the various steps involved and a little of my thought process on tackling the project.

 It actually heats the car much better than I thought it would.
-I pulls about 9-10 ams for the pack making it a
+I pulls about 9-10 amps for the pack making it a

 1000 - 12000 watt heater.
-I was quite pleases to find that it kept the car comfortable on a rainy 45 degree
+I was quite pleased to find that it kept the car comfortable on a rainy 45 degree

 day.
 In a two hour drive, the heater would reduce the range by about 9-10 miles.

 The next project is to machine a "Gas Cap" for the charging port...

 Well, it has been a while since I posted anything.
 This is mainly because I have been enjoying driving the car so much